 In comparative study5 61 of 77 (79%) men treated with tetracycline and 53 of 68 (78%) men treated with minocycline were free from urethritis one to two weeks after completing treatment.
-Both agents were clinically effective against C trachomatis, but activity against U urealyticum was less consistent.
-Side effects were noted in 14 (18%) men treated with tetracycline and eight (12%) men treated with minocycline; they were predominantly gastrointestinal.
+Both agents were effective against C. trachomatis, but activity against U. urealyticum was weaker.
+Side effects (predominantly gastrointestinal) were noted in 14 (18%) men treated with tetracycline and eight (12%) men treated with minocycline.

 Published: March 31, 2008